jooyung/joyWorks/MD/2009-Illustrated WPF.md

 ## Layout in WPF
 ## Chapter Conventions
 ## The Layout Process
 [W] As I mentioned, in previous frameworks, you set the size of an element and placed it on the panel, `and that was it`.
 It didn't move, and it didn't change size.
-Although that simplicity was nice, it also meant that the elements couldn't `adapt` as windows and panels changed size.
+Although that simplicity was nice, it also meant that the elements couldn't `adapt` as windows and panels changed sizes.
 ## Setting the Requested Size of Elements
+[W] Width and Height: Even though the philosophy of WPF is to not set actual sizes for things, `there are times when` you need to `do just that`.
+You can assign values to these properties to set an actual width or height.
 ## Alignment
 ## Content Alignment
+[W] But you can also place the content `on one end or the other`, using the HorizontalContentAlignment or VerticalContentAlignment property.
 ## Visibility
+[W] `Visibly`, anyway, it appears not to exist.
 ## Padding and Margins
 ## Panels
 ## The StackPanel
+[W] The stack can grow `without bounds`, even it grows beyond the visible edge of the StackPanel.
 ## The WrapPanel
 ## The DockPanel
 ## The Grid